ati-ozgur/course-python/2023/Labs/Lab01/Lab01.md

     Please enter a input to test for palindrome: madam Input text madam is a Palindrome.

-## Question:  Write a number guess game.
+## Question 10:  Write a number guess game.

 At the start of your program, you will choose a random integer between 0-100.
 Your user will try to find this number.